 - a.
 That the property in question is in conformance with the dimensional requirements of the zone, or meets Planning Board standards for the reduction in dimensional requirements, and that the proposed use is consistent with the Amherst Master Plan.
 (3-10-15) - b.
 That the proposal meets the purposes of the ordinance under which the application is proposed. - c.
 That there will be no significant adverse impacts resulting from the proposed use upon the public health, safety, and general welfare of the neighborhood and the Town of Amherst. - d.
-That the proposed use will not be more objectionable to nearby properties by reason of noise, fumes, vibration, or inappropriate lighting than any use of the property permitted under the existing zoning district ordinances. - e.
-That the proposed use will not adversely affect the ground water resources of Amherst, in particular the Aquifer Conservation District as defined in Section 4.13 of the Amherst Zoning Ordinance. - f.
-The applicant shall file a Non-Residential Site Plan Review application in accordance with the "Non-Residential Site Plan Review Regulations" with the Amherst Planning Board. - 2.
-Conditions of Approval. - a.
-The Planning Board may attach such conditions to its approval as are reasonable, necessary, and appropriate. - b.
-All Conditional Use Permit uses are hereby declared to have special characteristics that shall be considered on a case-by-case basis. - 3.
-Limits on a Conditional Use Permit. - a.
-Substantial construction must commence within one (1) year of the Planning Board approval of the Conditional Use Permit and Site Plan Approval.
+That the proposed use will not be more objectionable to nearby properties by reason of noise, fumes, vibration, water usage, septic loading, stormwater runoff or inappropriate lighting than any use of the property permitted under the existing zoning district ordinances.
+(3-8-22) - e.
+That the proposed use will not adversely affect the surface or ground water resources of Amherst, including but not limited to the Flood Plain Conservation District as defined in Section 4.10, the Wetland and Watershed Conservation District as defined in Section